weinajin/minimal-mistakes/_pages/about.md

 ## Publications
-- **Jin, W.**, Fatehi, M., Abhishek, K., Mallya, M., Toyota, B., & Hamarneh, G. (2019). **Applying Artificial Intelligence to Glioma Imaging: Advances and Challenges**. arXiv:1911.12886.
+**Jin, W.**, Fatehi, M., Abhishek, K., Mallya, M., Toyota, B., & Hamarneh, G. (2019). **Applying Artificial Intelligence to Glioma Imaging: Advances and Challenges**. arXiv:1911.12886.
 [Paper](https://arxiv.org/pdf/1911.12886.pdf)
     - It summarizes the recent technical advances to overcome the practical challenges of applying AI to glioma imaging.
     - These challenges involve the full life-cycle of developing an AI model, from obtaining the training data, to training the AI models, to evaluating and deploying the AI model to clinical settings.
     - These efforts aim to make the AI-based tools to be fully implemented in neuro-oncology to significantly improve the care of patients with gliomas.

-- **Jin, W.**, Carpendale, S., Hamarneh, G., & Gromala, D. (2019). **Bridging AI Developers and End Users: an End-User-Centred Explainable AI Taxonomy and Visual Vocabularies**.
+**Jin, W.**, Carpendale, S., Hamarneh, G., & Gromala, D. (2019). **Bridging AI Developers and End Users: an End-User-Centred Explainable AI Taxonomy and Visual Vocabularies**.
 IEEE VIS 2019 Conference Poster Abstract.
 [Paper](http://weinajin.github.io/files/Bridging AI Developers and End Users--an End-User-Centred Explainable AI Taxonomy and Visual Vocabularies.pdf) [Poster](http://weinajin.github.io/files/201910_IEEE_VIS_poster.pdf)
-    - It summarize three user friendly forms to explain AI's decision to end users: explaining using *features*, *examples*, and *rules*.
+    - It summarizes three user friendly forms to explain AI's decision to end users: explaining using *features*, *examples*, and *rules*.